← Back to posts🧠 Oil surplus and data blackout steer FX

 🛢 Oil: The balance of risks is lower while surplus talk dominates and WTI time-spreads flirt with contango.
 Brent around the low-60s and WTI in the high-50s leave energy FX on the defensive into next week.

 📈 Stocks: Equities lean risk-on into a potential December Fed cut, though leadership is narrowing.
-A real USD-negative macro print would turbocharge cyclicals; absent that, range trading prevails.
+A USD-negative macro print would turbocharge cyclicals, otherwise range trading prevails.

 ₿ Crypto: BTC holds above 100k with ETH resilient.
 A gentler dollar and lower real yields are supportive.
-Key BTC levels are 100k support and 106k to 108k resistance; a weekly close above that band reopens the highs.
+Key BTC levels are 100k support and 106k to 108k resistance, and a weekly close above that band would reopen the highs.

 Key near-term catalysts to watch